Premier League acca betting offer: Get £40 in free bets for Saturday's fixtures with Paddy Power

 Commercial notice: This article contains affiliate links.
 Offers are handpicked and come from operators our experts have first-hand experience of.
 Opening an account via one of these links will earn revenue for the Racing Post, which will be used to continue producing our award-winning coverage of horseracing.

-- Cricket World Cup England v Australia: Get £40 in free bets with Paddy Power for Saturday's match
+- Wolves v Spurs betting offer: Get £40 in free bets for Saturday's Premier League match with Paddy Power

-- 2023 Breeders' Cup betting offer: get £40 in free bets for the action at Santa Anita with Paddy Power this Friday
+- Bet on UFC 295: Prochazka v Pereira and claim £40 in free bets with Paddy Power

-- Manchester United v Newcastle betting offer: Get £40 in free bets for Wednesday's Carabao Cup match with Paddy Power
+- Nedbank Challenge betting offer: get £40 in free bets with Paddy Power

-- Manchester United v Manchester City betting offer: Get £40 in free bets for Sunday's huge Premier League match with Paddy Power
+- Champions League Arsenal v Sevilla betting offer: Get £40 in free bets with Paddy Power for Wednesday's match

-- Cricket World Cup India v England: Get £40 in free bets with Paddy Power for Sunday's match
+- Champions League FC Copenhagen v Manchester United betting offer: Get £40 in free bets with Paddy Power for Wednesday's match

-- Cricket World Cup England v Australia: Get £40 in free bets with Paddy Power for Saturday's match
+- Wolves v Spurs betting offer: Get £40 in free bets for Saturday's Premier League match with Paddy Power

-- 2023 Breeders' Cup betting offer: get £40 in free bets for the action at Santa Anita with Paddy Power this Friday
+- Bet on UFC 295: Prochazka v Pereira and claim £40 in free bets with Paddy Power

-- Manchester United v Newcastle betting offer: Get £40 in free bets for Wednesday's Carabao Cup match with Paddy Power
+- Nedbank Challenge betting offer: get £40 in free bets with Paddy Power

-- Manchester United v Manchester City betting offer: Get £40 in free bets for Sunday's huge Premier League match with Paddy Power
+- Champions League Arsenal v Sevilla betting offer: Get £40 in free bets with Paddy Power for Wednesday's match

-- Cricket World Cup India v England: Get £40 in free bets with Paddy Power for Sunday's match
+- Champions League FC Copenhagen v Manchester United betting offer: Get £40 in free bets with Paddy Power for Wednesday's match